|An Analysis of the German Disability Policy|

 In Germany, the national disability policy is included in German law.
 The emphasis of German disability policy is on prevention, rehabilitation, accessibility, individual support for disability persons, as well as anti-discrimination laws.
 Disabled persons in this country are protected by both general legislation and specific laws introduced to uphold their rights.
 The judicial system protects disable persons in Germany through the German courts of law, as well as non judicial system, which includes a government institution with representatives from several disabled person organisations or movements.
 The general law protects persons with various disabilities when it comes to pertinent issues such as employment, education, the rights to marriage, privacy, family-parenthood, inheritance.
 That notwithstanding, the German government admits that people with mental disabilities receive limited rights to property; and, in such cases, property rights are handed over to a third party who manages them in common with most European countries.
 Generally, the law guarantees healthcare, rehabilitation, training, counselling, financial assistance as well as general assistance to help disabled persons into employment and participation when it comes to making decisions that affect the disabled.
 However, the government has also added an explanatory note which holds that the participation in decision making, to only a restricted extent, applies to individuals with mental problems.
 Following the introduction of legislation aimed at protecting disabled persons, a law aimed at abolishing all forms of discrimination against disabled people has been introduced.

-The second emphasis in Germany’s disability policy guarantees accessibility: there are special laws and regulation which have been designed to ensure that people suffering from disabilities of every kind can gain access to public places, within reason (historic buildings may be inaccessible to the disabled).
+The German disability policy targets persons with physical and mental disabilities.
+The policy is aimed at eradicating discrimination against disabled persons and guaranteeing accessibility to public places: there are special laws and regulation which have been designed to ensure that people suffering from disabilities of every kind can gain access to public places, within reason (historic buildings may be inaccessible to the disabled).
 According to this law, public buildings, lands, outdoors, sea, air and land transportation must be made accessible for people with disability.
 In order to ensure that this law is implemented in Germany, the government has dedicated local government to ensure that contractors consider disable persons during the construction process.
 In a bid to facilitate access to buildings, contractors are obliged to install and widen the size of elevators in public buildings.
 They are also expected to install accessible toilets and adapt some stairs in such a way that they can easily accommodate wheel chairs.
 Local government has also been called upon to provide financial assistance to support the cost of adjusting private buildings to suit the needs of disable persons.

-The German government admits that it is not an easy task to provide all the assistance needed to make life better for disabled persons.
+The German government admits that it is not an easy task to provide all the financial assistance needed to make life better for disabled persons.
+That is because most of these programs cost a lot of money and are financed by the national social insurance fund, local governments and health care funds.
 Some special measures introduced include free transportation for short distances to enable disabled persons to gain access to medical care, employment and education.
 Given that there is inadequate knowledge and experience when it comes to planning, accessibility or adapting old buildings to suit the needs of disabled persons, a disability awareness model has been introduced in the training of constructors and architectural engineers.
 Such knowledge is expected to facilitate the task of making new buildings accessible to disabled persons as well as adapting old building to suit the needs of disabled persons as much as possible.
 When it comes to the use of sign language, the German government believes that it is not enough to talk about officially recognising it: the government states that an existing language is already recognised, and the use of signs to accompany spoken language is already common.
 However, it is difficult to talk about introducing an official sign language when there is no universally recognised sign language.
 According to the government, the fact that not all deaf people master a particular sign language means that the government cannot ‘officialise’ such language.
 The federal government encourages media outlets to incorporate sign language in the broadcast of news; such a move is important in other to help disseminate information to people with hearing impairment.
 Today, some media outlets in Germany already make use of the sign language.

 -In 2002, Germany introduced the Disability Equity Act.
 This act raised the issue of accessibility.
 The goal of the measure is to ensure that public transport, buildings and communication are accessible to every German citizen irrespective of their disability status.